Configuring rule associations for data enrichment and validations

 •When you configure an objective for source records, don't add a rule association that assigns records to a hierarchy.
 You can't assign source records to a hierarchy.

-•When you configure an objective with the Section save and submission trigger condition, don't add a rule association that assigns records to a hierarchy.
-Rule associations that assigns records to a hierarchy don't run when a user applies changes to a section in a record.
+•When you configure an objective with the On section save and submission trigger condition, don't add a rule association that assigns records to a hierarchy.
+Rule associations that assign records to a hierarchy don't run when a user applies changes to a record section.

 •When you specify a value to downgrade trust scores of fields that fail validation, specify a value between 0 and 100.